Stitching Dynamic Movement Primitives and Image-based Visual Servo Control: Experiments

 \subsection{Experiment 1}

-The convergence and stability of the switched IBVS and DMP system is verified using a single switching instance.
-The DMP parameters are computed by recording a single trajectory as described earlier.
-The DMP parameters are set to $\alpha_{v} = 140$, $\beta_{v}=35$, $\alpha_{\omega} = 4$, $\beta_\omega=1$, $\alpha_{z_{p}}=1$, $\alpha_{z_{o}}=1$ and $\tau = 25$.
-The IBVS gains are experimentally tuned to be $k_{p} = 5$ and $k_{v} = 10$.
-The initial pose of the Baxter right-hand camera is chosen such that none of the desired feature points are in the FOV of the camera.
-The feature threshold error for switching is chosen as $\underline{\iota} = \left[0.42\:\cdots\:0.42\right]$ which corresponds to pixel errors of $175$ pixels and $\overline{\iota}=\left[0.85\:\cdots\:0.85\right]$ corresponding to pixel errors of 350 pixels.
-When the features are out of the FOV the arm starts approaching the goal location along the desired DMP trajectory.
-Once the features are in the FOV of the camera and the feature threshold error is less than the selected feature threshold error i.e $-\iota\leq e_{i}\leq\iota$, the control switches to IBVS.
+In this experiment, the convergence and stability of the DMP-IBVS switched system is verified when switching occurs only once.
+The DMP weights are computed by recording a trajectory as described earlier.
+The DMP parameters are set to $\alpha_{v} = 140$, $\beta_{v}=35$, $\alpha_{\omega} = 4$, $\beta_\omega=1$, $\alpha_{z_{p}}=1$, $\alpha_{z_{o}}=1$, and $\tau = 25$.
+The IBVS gains are empirically tuned to be $k_{p} = 5$, and $k_{v} = 10$.
+The initial pose of the Baxter right-hand camera is selected such that none of the desired feature points are in the FOV of the camera.
+The feature threshold error for switching is chosen as $\overline{\iota} = \left[0.85,0.42,\:\cdots\:,0.85,0.42\right]^T$, $\underline{\iota}=-\overline{\iota}$ which corresponds to pixel errors of $345$ pixels and $170$ pixels in the $X$ and $Y$-directions of the image frame, respectively.
+When the features are out of the FOV the arm starts approaching the goal location along the trained DMP trajectory.
+The controller switches to IBVS once the features are in the FOV of the camera and the feature error is less than the selected threshold error, i.e, $\underline{\iota}\leq e_{i}\leq\overline{\iota}$.
 This condition is first satisfied at $t=16.4\:\mathrm{s}$.
-The results of experiment are summarized in Figure \ref{Experiment1}(a)-(d).
-Figure \ref{Experiment1}(a) shows the acceleration control generated by the IBVS and DMP controllers with the discontinuity seen at the switching instant.
-The pose error $e_p(t)$ is seen in Figure \ref{Experiment1}(b) and converges to a bound with the IBVS controller active after $t=16.4\:\mathrm{s}$.
-Figure \ref{Experiment1}(c) shows the image feature error $e_{i}(t)$, which is first computed when all the features are visible and the error decreases exponentially to a bound as the switched system converges.
-Figure \ref{Experiment1}(d) shows the Lyapunov function $V_{\sigma(t)}(x(t))$ for the switched system.
-The Lyapunov function exponentially decreases for both controllers verifying the result of Theorem 3.
+Fig. \ref{Experiment1}(a) shows the acceleration generated by the switched system with the discontinuity at $16.4\:\mathrm{s}$, which is the switching instance.
+The pose error starts converging to the desired pose as the DMP is active until $t=16.4\:\mathrm{s}$.
+Once the switch to IBVS happens, the pose error in Fig. \ref{Experiment1}(b) converges to a bound.
+It is also observed that the pose error is continuous as proven in Theorem 3.
+Fig. \ref{Experiment1}(c) shows the image feature error $e_{i}(t)$, which is first computed when all the features are visible and the threshold condition is satisfied.
+The image feature error decreases exponentially to a bound as the IBVS system converges.
+Fig. \ref{Experiment1}(d) shows the Lyapunov function $V_{\sigma(x,t)}(x(t),t)$ for the switched system.
+The orange line shows $V_{v}(x(t),t)$ and the right y-axis represents its values.
+Similarly, the blue line shows $V_{d}(x(t))$ and the left y-axis represents its values.
+The Lyapunov functions are only plotted for the active subsystem in the corresponding time interval.
+The Lyapunov function asymptotically decreases for both controllers when active individually, verifying the result of Theorem 3.
+The error bounds obtained for the experiment in Table \ref{tab:error_bound} verify the convergence of the error for the switched system.
+The error bounds are computed by taking the average of the last 5 error data points.